WassimMaj/team_MiaouMiaou/index.md

 #### References

+<a id="ref1"></a>
-{#e} : Das, S., Lavoie, A., & Magdon-Ismail, M. (2016).
+[1] : Das, S., Lavoie, A., & Magdon-Ismail, M. (2016).
 Manipulation among the arbiters of collective intelligence: How Wikipedia administrators mold public opinion.
 ACM Transactions on the Web (TWEB), 10(4), 1-25.